-They also tend to be prickly pears, more likely to feel slighted by their spouse and may respond with passive-aggressive stances.
+They also tend to be prickly pears, more likely to feel slighted by their spouse, and may respond with passive-aggressive stances.

-Spouse with GAD may tend to be either overly passive or critical.
+Spouses with GAD may tend to be either overly passive or critical.
 These patterns of communication can happen automatically without conscious awareness.

 They also struggle with divided attention, part of them focuses keenly on the relationship, while another part of them manufacturers anxiety.
 In other words, true presence for those afflicted with GAD is hard to sustain.

 Anxiety is an overlearned association between an avoidance behavior and a subjective feeling of anxiety.
 A spouse with anxiety overestimates the probability of a dreaded experience and then seeks to reduce the feeling by engaging in avoidance behaviors.